james-cole/manifold-lab/content/project/normative_modelling/index.md

   focal_point: Center
 ---

-We are applying normative models to dementia patient data, to map the individualised neurobiological fingerprints in people with neurodegenerative diseases.
+We are applying normative models to dementia patient data, to map the individualised neurobiological fingerprints.